kierdavis/site/pages/malloc4.md

 If the end of the free chunk list is reached without either a *slice* or *fit* event occurring, then there are no free chunks large enough and so the system can be considered to be *out of memory*.
-The system may run a *coalesce* or a *sorted coalesce* (described in later sections) and then try the allocation algorithm again before reporting an error condition.
+The system may run a *coalesce* (described in later sections) and then try the allocation algorithm again before reporting an error condition.

-#### slice

 A *slice* event means that the current chunk is fairly large in comparison to the requested allocation size, and so the chunk will be split into two.
 One will